 Had LAP-BAND® Surgery and Need Help?

 We now know that LAP-BAND® surgery carries a risk for long-term complications and the band also may require frequent adjustment.
-Because of this, and because we now have many better weight loss options, many bariatric surgery centers such as the BMCC no longer recommend it for patients.
+Because of this, and because we now have many better weight loss options, many bariatric surgery centers such as the BMCC no longer offer it for patients.
 If you have a LAP-BAND®, you may need frequent fills, assessments when problems arise, and may also run into more serious problems long-term.
 A LAP-BAND® revision may be necessary to treat band related complications and give you the meaningful and lasting weight loss experience that you deserve.

 What is LAP-BAND® Revision Surgery?

 A LAP-BAND® revision consists of LAP-BAND® removal surgery and a revision to another more effective bariatric surgery, such as gastric bypass surgery or a sleeve gastrectomy.
 These surgeries are still performed laparoscopically, which means they’re less invasive than traditional open surgery.
 If you have struggled with, or continue to struggle with obesity, then a revision bariatric surgery procedure can be an effective tool to help you achieve your weight loss goals.
 Our double-board-certified bariatric surgeon has helped hundreds of Lap-Band procedure patients to transition to a more effective surgery and achieve lasting weight loss.